“How do you know if you are maximising your racing cars grip?”

 I suspect the race driver is losing over a second of overall lap time because of this one corner.
 The chicane also happens to be a major overtaking point for this track so this driver really should get their act together here…

 Top 3 improvements for the Race Driver:

-- Entry line for Old Hairpin – try to get car more settled during braking phase.
+- Entry line for Old Hairpin – try to get the car more settled during the braking phase

-- Entry line for McLeans – try braking in straighter line.
+- Entry line for McLeans – try braking in a straighter line

 Top 3 improvements for the Race Engineer:

 It is not all about the driver remember!
 Straight-line braking seems to have some strange lateral acceleration so check:

 - The front to rear, alignment of the data logger (and any software correction)

 - Corner weights – consider using more diagonal cross-weight to help the driver with 2) and 3)